deadlyvipers/dojo_rules/introduction.md

 Hello everyone.
-I am new to the dojo
+I am new to the dojo.

+I am interested in JavaScript, HTML and CSS